ChristianVillalba/the-complete-web-development-bootcamp/Bootstrap/README.md

         </div>
         ```
     * Multiple columns laid out inside these rows:
         * Bootstrap will automatically give every column inside the row
-        * Equal spacing and space them across the entire width of the container
+        Equal spacing and space them across the entire width of the container
+* Sizing Columns
+    * Each of our Bootstrap's **rows** has **12 columns**
+    * The column grid system accepts the format:
+    `col-ScreenSize-NumberOfColumns`
+        * ScreenSize: uses the predefined breakpoints to add responsivness
+        * NumberOfColumns how many of the 12 columns we are going to take in the given screen size.
+        eg: `<div class="col-sm-12 col-md-6 col-lg-2"> ... </div>`
+    * These parameter are optional
+        * `col` will take 100% width, 12/12 columns in all screen sizes
+            * Applied to all not defined breakpoints as well
+        * `col-4` will take 4/12 columns in all screen sizes

+* Bootstrap Breakpoints
+    * Bootstrap has predefined breakpoints defined based on common screen sizes
+    * If we reduce the screen size to less than the specified breakpoint the divs will go to 100% width

+### Bootstrap Components